neondatabase/website/content/docs/guides/vercel-app.md

 ## Conclusion

-Following the instructions in this guide you have deployed the **naturesnap** application ...
+Following the steps in this guide, you deployed an application to Vercel and added the Neon integration.
+You then made changes to the application and database schema, and when you created a pull request with your changes, the Neon integration automatically created a database branch for the preview deployment.